dan-chui/quote-generator/README.md

 # Quote Generator

-A page that fetches inspirational quotes using an API.
-It is mobile-responsive and can link externally to Twitter.
+A page that fetches inspirational quotes using an API from Type Fit.
+It is mobile responsive and can link externally to Twitter.

 ## Tech Stack